ChimeHQ/Neon/README.md

 ### TextKit Integration

 In a traditional `NSTextStorage`-backed system (TextKit 1 and 2), it can be challenging to achieve flicker-free on-keypress highlighting.
-You need to know when a text change has been processing by enough of the system that styling is possible.
+You need to know when a text change has been processed by enough of the system that styling is possible.
 This point in the text change lifecycle is not natively supported by `NSTextStorage` or `NSLayoutManager`.
 It requires an `NSTextStorage` subclass.
 Such a subclass, `TSYTextStorage` is available in [TextStory](https://github.com/ChimeHQ/TextStory).

 But, even that isn't quite enough unfortunately.
 You still need to precisely control the timing of invalidation and styling.
 This is where `RangeInvalidationBuffer` comes in.